Swine (Lady Gaga song): Live performances

 Andrew Hampp felt that "for an album [and concert] inspired by performance art, it was the one moment where music and shock value merged indelibly and credibly."
 The performance also received criticism for the vomiting act.
 Recovered bulimic Demi Lovato complained that the show "glamorized" eating disorders.
 In response to the controversy, Brown told MTV News, "I can understand why people would make that association, but my performance is really not a statement about eating disorders themselves."
 Gaga confessed on Today, "Millie and I know that not everybody's going to love that performance, but we both really believe in artistic expression and strong identities, and I support her and what she does.
 Artpop, my new album, is about bringing art and music together in the spirit of creative rebellion, and for us, that performance was art in its purest form."
+In a 2025 Rolling Stone article, Brian Hiatt compared the SXSW performance to imagery in Gaga's "Disease" music video (2024), in which one of her personas vomits black bile before being embraced by another.
+He wrote that the scene appeared to recall the "Swine" performance, describing it as a moment when backlash to Artpop crystallized, with debate over "glamorizing bulimia" contributing to perceptions that Gaga's emphasis on spectacle was overshadowing her music.

-"Swine" was later added to the setlist for the whole duration of Gaga's tour, ArtRave: The Artpop Ball, where it was performed as the last song before the encore ("Gypsy").
+In 2014, "Swine" was added to the setlist for the whole duration of Gaga's tour, ArtRave: The Artpop Ball, where it was performed as the last song before the encore ("Gypsy").
 For the performance, Gaga was dressed as a rave-girl, which was called "a spin on the anime schoolgirl trope".
 She was wearing multicoloured dreadlocks and fluorescent furry boots.
 On some occasions, Gaga invited audience members on stage to "rave alongside her".
 James Duffield from MTV called the performance "a sensory overload – the confetti cannons are back, strobe lights and dancers with pig masks start spewing fake blood from their mouths".